 The Group is achieving work style reforms by adopting robotic process automation (RPA) to streamline the administrative operations system and shift to high-value added services.

 The three companies including J. Front Retailing, Daimaru Matsuzakaya Department Stores, and JFR Service are steadily adopting RPA for routine tasks, such as calculation of expenses, system input of orders, or collecting the information required to be input in planning documents.
 By shortening task times, workers formerly busy with input can now shift to productive tasks like sales and planning, leading to work style reform.
-In fiscal 2018, 42 tasks worth approximately 8,000 hours were automated through the introduction of new software or streamlining organizational structures.
-This is to be expanded to 300 tasks for the entire Group over the five years of the Medium-term Business Plan, to automate 30,000 man-hours for enhanced productivity.
+In fiscal 2019, 62 tasks worth approximately 12,060 hours were automated through the introduction of new software or streamlining organizational structures.
+This is to be expanded to 300 tasks for the entire Group by the end of fiscal 2021, to automate 30,000 man-hours for enhanced productivity.